dcl-docs/project-example/README.md

 The here package makes this process easier.
 The function `here::here()` allows you to specify a file path relative to the directory of your .Rproj file, no matter what folder you're in.
 For example, with `here::here()`, you give the file path of __collisions.csv__ as `here::here("data-raw/collisions.csv")`.

 See the example scripts, EDA documents, and reports for examples.

+## R Markdown template

+The dcl package also contains a R Markdown template to use for your EDA files and reports.
+To use the template:

+* Click on the new file button in the top-left corner of RStudio.
+* Select _R Markdown_ > _From Template_ > _DCL GitHub Document_.

+Our template is similar to the default GitHub document template, but includes a table of contents by default; formats the first R chunk to highlight places for libraries, parameters, and reading in code; and has example headers.

 ## Make